FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/p2p/p2p.md

 Messaging among nodes supports unicast, multicast and broadcast.

 - Unicast, one node sends messages to another node, addressing through node ID.
-- Mulitcast, one node sends messages to a group of nodes, addressing through Topic.
+- Multicast, one node sends messages to a group of nodes, addressing through Topic.
 - Broadcast, one node sends messages to all nodes.

 ### Unicast process